ravgeetdhillon/ravgeet-web/content/projects/organic-farmers-connect.md

 ---
 title: Organic Farmers Connect

-tags: [Web]
+category: [Web]

-tools: [Flutter, Google App Script, Jekyll, Bootstrap, Netlify]
+tech_stack: [Flutter, Google App Script, Jekyll, Bootstrap, Netlify]

-mini_description: An E-Commerce Website and Flutter App for buying and selling Organic Products in India.
+promo: An E-Commerce Website and Flutter App for buying and selling Organic Products in India.

 view_link: https://organicfarmersconnect.com/

-img: organic-farmers-connect-app.png
+image: organic-farmers-connect-app.png
 ---

 Organic Farmers Connect is a platform where organic producers from around the India can sell their products to people of the country.
 The overall product was hugely appreciated by the vendors and even hit headlines in newspapers.